logstash-plugins/logstash-filter-aggregate/README.md

 Must be defined in only one aggregate filter (as aggregate maps are global).
 Example value : `"/path/to/.aggregate_maps"`

+- **timeout:**
+The amount of seconds after a task "end event" can be considered lost.
+When timeout occurs for a task, The task "map" is evicted.
+Timeout can be defined for each "task_id" pattern.
+If no timeout is defined, default timeout will be applied : 1800 seconds.

+- **timeout_code**
+The code to execute to complete timeout generated event, when 'push_map_as_event_on_timeout' or 'push_previous_map_as_event' is set to true.
+The code block will have access to the newly generated timeout event that is pre-populated with the aggregation map.
+If 'timeout_task_id_field' is set, the event is also populated with the task_id value
+Example value: `"event['state'] = 'timeout'"`

+- **push_map_as_event_on_timeout**
+When this option is enabled, each time a task timeout is detected, it pushes task aggregation map as a new logstash event.
+This enables to detect and process task timeouts in logstash, but also to manage tasks that have no explicit end event.
+Default value: `false`

 - **push_previous_map_as_event:**
 When this option is enabled, each time aggregate plugin detects a new task id, it pushes previous aggregate map as a new logstash event, and then creates a new empty map for the next task.
 _WARNING:_ this option works fine only if tasks come one after the other.
 It means : all task1 events, then all task2 events, etc...
 Default value: `false`

-- **push_map_as_event_on_timeout**
-When this option is enabled, each time a task timeout is detected, it pushes task aggregation map as a new logstash event.
-This enables to detect and process task timeouts in logstash, but also to manage tasks that have no explicit end event.

-- **timeout_code**
-The code to execute to complete timeout generated event, when 'push_map_as_event_on_timeout' or 'push_previous_map_as_event' is set to true.
-The code block will have access to the newly generated timeout event that is pre-populated with the aggregation map.
-If 'timeout_task_id_field' is set, the event is also populated with the task_id value
-Example value: `"event['state'] = 'timeout'"`

 - **timeout_task_id_field**
 This option indicates the timeout generated event's field for the "task_id" value.